 Dr. Louise Michelle Vital understands the role that international education plays in bridging cultures and developing partnerships across borders.

-She recently shared her expertise on the subject as a panelist at the “US/Caribbean 2020 Engagement Strategy” forum, held at the Massachusetts State House on Feb.
+She shared her expertise on the subject as a panelist at the “US/Caribbean 2020 Engagement Strategy” forum, held at the Massachusetts State House on Feb.
 15.

 “As a Haitian-American scholar of higher education, I was excited to share my thoughts and expertise on the potential impact of the higher education sector through partnerships with the Caribbean and the United States, including institutions like Lesley,” said Dr. Vital, an assistant professor in the International Higher Education and Intercultural Relations master’s degree program.